securisec/r2wiki/home/pwn-helper.md

 # Pwn helper

 ## ROP
-  > The r2pm install seems to be broken.
-Use this method instead {.is-danger}
+  - > The r2pm install seems to be broken.
+Use this method instead

 - Clone the rarop repository
 	[rarop github](https://github.com/jpenalbae/rarop)